Gvaldes93/ng7-server-side-rendering-pwa/README.md

 # PWA
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.
 Is an example of a Progressive Web app emulating a newsletter renderer:
-Service workers with background downloading installation.
+* Service workers with background downloading installation.
-Push notifications.
+* Push notifications.
-Application shell.
+* Application shell.
-Application data caching.
+* Application consumed data caching.
-Flight mode.
+* Flight mode.
-One click installation (add to home screen)
+* One click installation (add to home screen)

 ## Requisites ##
 To enable the application stack (angular app + server) to send push notifications the angular app